saucelabs/sauce-docs/docs/mobile-apps/automated-testing/ipa-files.md

 2. Move the -Runner.app to the `Payload` directory.
 3. Compress the Payload directory into an archive (.zip file) and give it a new name with .ipa file format ending.
 4. Your .ipa file is ready to be used in the `--test` parameter of our XCUITest test runner.
 See [Real Device Testing with Espresso and XCUITest](mobile-apps/automated-testing/espresso-xcuitest/real-devices.md) for more information.

+## Creating .ipa Files for XCUITest Testing

+This section describes how to build .ipa files for Real Device Testing (see [Real Device Testing with Espresso and XCUITest](/mobile-apps/automated-testing/real-devices)).

+Make sure that you set the same iOS version for your app and test runner **iOS Deployment Target**.
+If they don't match, your tests will run locally, but fail when you run them against Sauce Labs real devices.

+To set the iOS version in your Xcode Project:
+1. Select the Project you want to build.
+2. Under **Build Settings**, set the **iOS Deployment Target** to the iOS version you want to use in your test.
+All target outputs of this project, including the app and your test runner, will be set to the same iOS version.

+To set the iOS version in your Xcode Target:
+1. Select the Target for your Project.
+2. Under **Build Settings**, set the iOS Deployment Target to the iOS version you want to use in your test.

+>**NOTE**: will also overwrite the **Build Settings** at the Project level to that iOS version.
+If you use this method, be aware that your Targets can become out of sync with each other and the Project settings, and your tests will break.
+If you change the iOS version for one target output, you may want to build the Project again to make sure all your targets are in sync.